FREE Claim Assessment

 Last but not least, take photos and make an itemized list of your belongings (including receipts).
 Be sure to store this list somewhere else as it won’t help you much if it’s destroyed along with your belongings!

 That’s it!
 Easier than you thought, right?
-Now you can rest assured knowing your covered if the need ever arises.
+Now you can rest assured knowing you are covered if the need ever arises.

 Dania Beach, Broward County, Davie, Weston, Boca Raton, Cooper City, Coral Springs, Deerfield Beach, Fort Lauderdale, Hollywood, Parkland, Pembroke Pines, Pinecrest, Plantation, Pompano Beach, Sunrise, Fisher Island, Miramar, Delray Beach, Hallandale Beach , Lake Worth, Boynton